rxchell/rxchell/README.md

 - 👋 Hi, I’m Rachel (@rxchell)
-- 👀 I’m interested in UI/UX and web development.
-Open to any opportunities too!
+- 👀 I’m interested in web development, mobile development, and UI/UX.
+Open to any opportunities as well!
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and JavaScript
-- 💞️ I’m looking to collaborate on web development, UI/UX
+- 💞️ I’m looking to collaborate on web development, mobile development, UI/UX, and any other areas! :)
 - 📫 How to reach me: Telegram @rxchelt

 <!---